k21971/CrecelleHack/doc/variantfixes.md

 - Dexterity contributes to AC.
 - Strength is normally the sole contributor to to-hit.

-### Day-Night Cycle
-- Exactly what it sounds like!
-Watch your vision wax and wane over time!

-### Weather
-- Experience wind, rain, hail, and more.
-- Weather changes dynamically over time, and may impact the gameplay in various ways.

 ### Reflection
 - Reflection does not reflect rays directly back at the one that fired them.
 Instead, the rays bounce off at a ninety degree